 Why would we make the bandwidth larger than necessary?
-The value of $\alpha$ has an impact on the shape of the impulse response and this in turn affects the sensitivity of the receiver to errors in when the receiver samples the received signal.
+The value of α affects the shape of the impulse response.
+Larger values of α result in less overshoot and make the received pulse more "square" and this in turn makes the receiver less sensitive to variations in when the receiver samples the received signal.